How to eat like a Dutchie this holiday season

 There are no rules or restrictions, and the cacophony of explosions is truly a sight (and sound) to behold! 🎇

-On New Year’s Day, a Dutch tradition is to take a New Year’s swim in the frigid cold waters of the North Sea.
+On New Year’s Day, another Dutch tradition is to take a New Year’s swim in the frigid cold waters of the North Sea.
+These swims take place all around the country, but the biggest is to be found at Scheveningen.

 It’s certainly one way to cure your hangover!
+But before you even get there, let’s look at the food and drinks you can enjoy.

 Oliebollen

-The quintessential Dutch treat, these deep-fried balls (literally, oily-balls) are warm and delicious.
+The quintessential Dutch treat, these deep-fried balls (literally, oily balls) are warm and delicious.

 Delicious Dutch oliebollen.
 Image: Freepik